mxxk/ezwebframe-rebar3/README.md

 messages to Erlang.

-This system is built using websockets together with cowboy and is described in my book Programming Erlang (2'nd edition) (To be published in 2013).
+This system is built using websockets together with cowboy and is described in Joe Armstrong's book Programming Erlang (2'nd edition).

 NOTE
 ====